MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/create-solution.md

 ---
 # Create a solution

 To locate and work with just the components you’ve customized, create a solution and do all your customization there.
 Then, always remember to work in the context of the custom solution as you add, edit, and create components.
-This makes it easy to export your solution for import to another environment or as a backup.
+This makes it easy to export your solution so that it can be backed up or imported to another environment.

-For more information about solution concepts, see [Working with solutions](solutions-overview.md).
+> [!NOTE]
+> For information about implementing healthy application lifecycle management (ALM) using solutions, see the [Power Platform ALM guide](/power-platform/alm).

 1. Sign in to [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc) and select **Solutions** from the left navigation.